JasonSEFIDEFI/PhD/README.md

 JMP26-AR-02666
 ```

-This manuscript serves as the synthesis document of the research program.
+This manuscript serves as the primary synthesis work of the research program.

 It integrates: